lenskit/lenskit/lenskit-core/specs/data-manifest.md

 This document describes the format of data manifests.

-Data manifests are JSON-style data.
-Currently they are generally described in YAML files, but they may be described in other formats such as JSON.
+Data manifests are written as YAML files.
+Only the JSON-compatible semantics of YAML are used, so in the future they may be representable in formats such as JSON or TOML.

 ## Overall Layout